by on July 30, 2019 | Categories: Condo Advice and Tips

 With the unstable rise and fall of the Philippine economy, you may be familiar with the struggle, when it comes to saving cash for a down payment on big purchases, like a condo.
 The most frequent annual gross salary is PhP320,808.00.
 If you do the math, the average monthly salary of an individual amount only to PhP26,734.00; this is before you deduct your bills, groceries, gas, and other monthly expenses.
 Yikes.

 Even with the shaky economy, you can still manage to pull it together and save up some cash for a place to call your own.
-It is every person’s dream to have their own place, even if it is just for rent; and, nowadays, it has become common to rent a condo.
+It is every person’s dream to have their own place, even if it is just for rent; maybe even a rent to own condo at that.
 Saving the cash for a down payment for a condo you’re eyeing to rent may come with financial instability.
 Therefore, you may need to do some preparations before you make any big move and check if the condo lifestyle in the big city is right for you.
 In this case, a down payment savings program may be the solution you’re looking for.
 Here are 12 ways to earn for that down payment:

 Photo courtesy of rawpixel.com via Pexels